 Q: What services do you provide?

-A: UPC provides comprehensive care for all patients throughout all stages of life.
+A: Universal Priamary Care provides comprehensive care for all patients throughout all stages of life.
 This includes primary care for adult, children, and geriatric patients; prenatal and obstetrics care for women; behavioral health; and patient education, care management, and care coordination to patients with needs beyond basic medical care.

 Q: How can I schedule an appointment?